Vaccination campaign picks up speed around the world

 The country’s initial immunization plan aims to vaccinate 300 million people — health care workers, front-line staff including police, and those considered vulnerable because of their age or other diseases — by August.

 Neither of the approved vaccines requires the ultra-cold storage facilities that some others do.
-Instead, they can kept in refrigerators, making them more feasible for the country.
+Instead, they can be kept in refrigerators, making them more feasible for the country.

 In the U.S., the rollout has been marked by a multitude of logistical hurdles, a patchwork of approaches by state and local governments, and confusion.
 Some people are uncertain where or when to get a shot.